 So now, along with eating, sleeping and fitting in a shower now and again, I'm studying, being social, working, attempting to work out and going to sorority stuff.
-But I'm also writing music, booking shows and managing social media (and writing this post).
+I'm also writing music, booking shows and managing social media (and writing this post).
 So what do I do?
 I make a shirt pocket, a quick fix.
 I cut back on sleep this week.
-But when I empty my shirt out, it's stretched out and looks pretty garbage.
-And as I was stacking things up in my shirt I didn't realize that I dropped something trying to pick something up (I dropped "exercise", it's always exercise).
+But when I empty my shirt out, it's stretched out and looks like garbage.
+And as I was stacking things up in my shirt I didn't realize that I dropped something trying to pick something else up (I dropped "exercise", it's always exercise).

 Being in university is 4 years of "quick-fixes".
 Not always intelligent or helpful at all.
 We all try to fit all this stuff into our life-"shirt pocket".
 Stacking the resume, making the best of being young, but my lord we need more than 24hrs in a day.
 And this is just my schedule.
 I have friends who have taken on more than I have or reallocated space in their lives in ways that I've chosen not to.
 Take 3 classes and get a 2nd job.
-Don't be social and get better grades, but feel like garbage because you're locked in a library.
+Don't be social and get better grades, but feel like crap because they're locked in a library.

 Being a university student is super fun, but it's also super stressful.
 So if you have a university student in your life, give them a hug.
 Grab them a coffee (they need it).
 Tell them that they're doing well.
 They could stand to hear it every once in a while.